 “I don’t understand how we can possibly be judged by these people in our own competency when it kind of seems like they need to worry about whether they can actually do this exam.
 It’s less than a week away now, and people are having tons of issues,” Caton said.
 “So I’m just really concerned about this exam, and I’m wondering if it’s going to go forward like it’s supposed to and whether or not I’m going to be delayed any further in starting my job.”

 On top of data privacy and racial bias concerns, Caton and other bar exam applicants have to worry about whether ExamSoft will answer the phone if things go wrong.
-Caton said her mock exam went off without a hitch, but people who took a test earlier this month in the state of New York reported long delays when they called ExamSoft after they encountered issues.
+Caton said her mock exam went off without a hitch, but people who took a test in the state of New York earlier this month reported long delays when they called ExamSoft after encountering issues.

-As a result of the pandemic, use of AI-driven remote testing software has gone up, despite continued concerns about surveillance, biometric data collection, and bias.
-Each state bar association and state supreme court has dealt with uncertainty brought on by the pandemic in different ways.
+Use of AI-driven remote testing software has gone up during the pandemic, despite continued concerns about surveillance, biometric data collection, and bias.
+Each state bar association and state supreme court has dealt with pandemic-induced uncertainty in different ways.
 In Texas, legal professionals took exams in hotel rooms as monitors walked from room to room to check on them.
 In the state of Washington, the bar association is waving bar exams altogether.
 Concerns over racial discrimination, tech issues, and historically disruptive wildfires led deans of 15 major California law schools to request the state supreme court make the bar exam an open book test.